 Food can smell great before, during, and after cooking.
 A pot of stew simmering away on the stove will tantalize you all afternoon, and there's nothing better than the smell of fresh-baked cookies lingering in the house for hours.
 One place you don't want to smell food?
 On yo ...more

 Whether you drive a new or used car, discovering a new dent, scratch, or scuff mark can send you into a frustration spiral.
-While there are many DIY ways to deal with dents, scratches and scuff marks are trickier because you could make your car's paint job look even worse.
-But ...more
+While there are many DIY ways to deal with dents, scratches and scuff marks are trickier because using the wrong stuff could make your car's paint job lo ...more

 As pentesters and hackers, we're going to be working with text frequently—wordlists, configuration files, etc. A lot of this we'll be doing on our own machine, where we have access to whatever editor we prefer.
 The rest of it will be on remote machines, where the tools for edi ...more